Seeed-Studio/grove.py/README.md

 <br><br>
 # Architecture
-To operate grove sensors, the grove.py depends many hardware interface libraries such as mraa/upm/smbus2.
+To operate grove sensors, the grove.py depends on the smbus2 hardware interface library.

 <br>